ZeroDAO/ZeroDAO-doc/docs/learn/readme.md

 ### Application

 Don't worry about your ideas being too crazy, let the crazy ideas eventually become products that people are accustomed to, this is exactly what we are doing.
 Based on social networks and reputation system, ZeroDAO will comprehensively promote the application of Web3 and Metaverse.
-You can coolaborate through the DAO to come up with an idea for broader discussion and support, or you can make a thoughtful proposal to request collaboration, or you and your team can directly create an application.
+You can collaborate through the DAO to come up with an idea for broader discussion and support, or you can make a thoughtful proposal to request collaboration, or you and your team can directly create an application.